nickdesaulniers/nickdesaulniers.github.com/source/_posts/2017-05-16-submitting-your-first-patch-to-the-linux-kernel-and-responding-to-feedback.markdown

 ## Step 9: responding to feedback

-Update your file, `git commit <changed files> --amend` to update your latest commit, `git format-patch --subject-prefix="Patch v2" HEAD~`, edit the patch file to put the changes below the dash below the signed off lines ([example](https://patchwork.kernel.org/patch/9720097/)), rerun checkpatch, rerun get_maintainer if the files you modified changed since V1.
+Update your file, `git commit <changed files> --amend` to update your latest commit, `git format-patch -v2 HEAD~`, edit the patch file to put the changes below the dash below the signed off lines ([example](https://patchwork.kernel.org/patch/9720097/)), rerun checkpatch, rerun get_maintainer if the files you modified changed since V1.
 Next, you